theconsummate/assigments/reports/semanticchange.md

 Now the correlation was calculated between semantic change scores and frequency for the whole century using the shuffle corpus.
 In stark contrast to expectations, almost identical correlation coefficients were observed for both the original and the shuffled corpus.
 This tells us that the effect of frequency is not really as great as has been reported in literature.

 ### Testing the law of Innovation and Prototypicality
 To test these two laws, the authors did a regression analysis with frequency and polysemy as the independent variables for the law of innovation and frequency and prototypicality for the law of prototypicality.
-For these two-predictor models, the authors compared the the $\beta$ and the explained variance for both the original and shuffled corpus.
+For these models with two predictor variables, the authors compared the the $\beta$ and the explained variance for both the original and shuffled corpus.

 Again, contrary to expectations, not much difference was seen between the two corpus.
 In case of polysemy, the explained variance for PPMI+SVD representations was 68% and 60% for original and shuffle respectively.
+For PPMI representations, these numbers were 9% and 4% respectively.
 This difference is way too less and it can be concluded that the law of innovation is not very strong.
 The reason according to the paper is that polysemy is highly collinear with frequency and therefore does not make any strong contributions to the two variable regression model.

 Similarly for prototypicality for PPMI+SVD representations, the explained variance was 65% and 60% for the genuine and shuffle corpus respectively.
+For PPMI representations, these numbers were 2% and 0% respectively.
 Once again, the difference was too low and the law of prototypicality does not seem to be holding up.

+An important point to note is that the models using only PPMI representations explain very insignificant amounts of variance while this is not the case with PPMI+SVD representations.
+This fact implies that the model of semantic meaning change is highly dependent on the underlying word representation it uses and is not very generalizable, thereby highlighting another major drawback.

 ## Theoretical analysis